yourlocalcyborg/DIRT-16/README.md

 - [ ] Implement Frontend (Computer with screen reading from framebuffer and drive port to place ports in)
 - [ ] Create assets for frontend
 - [ ] Clearer documentation of technical aspects
-- [ ] Likely need to change cartridge size regardless of graphics approach.

 ## System Specification
 - 32MHz master clock, 8MHz CPU clock